 What colours go with grey?
 The alternative to white

-If there is any rule to follow, as such, regarding choosing accent colours or a mixed palette for a grey kitchen, it is that you should pay heed to tried and trusted colour theory.
+If there is any rule to follow regarding choosing accent colours or a mixed palette for a grey kitchen, it is that you should pay heed to a tried and trusted colour theory.
 Essentially, this means that you should choose complementary colours that would be very close to the existing grey on a colour wheel.
 Alternatively, if you want contrast, you should opt for a shade at the opposite end of the scale.

 Which colours go with grey: Energising or calming?